W03 Learning Activity: Design Principles

 - Fix the padding issues on the div.callout container.

-alignment justification to be left aligned instead of centered. - Check the color contrast by using the CSS Overview tool in the browser's DevTools.
+<h2>heading instead of centering it. - Check the color contrast by using the CSS Overview tool in the browser's DevTools.

 How to enable and use CSS Overview: Identify potential CSS improvements